lassertos/masterarbeit/code/vscode-extensions/crosslab-lsp/README.md

-# crosslab-arduino-lsp README
+# crosslab-lsp README

-This is the README for your extension "crosslab-arduino-lsp".
+This is the README for your extension "crosslab-lsp".
 After writing up a brief description, we recommend including the following sections.

 ## Features